Recommended Next Steps:

-JPMorgan Chase announced that it will replace Lee Raymond, the former chief executive and chairman of ExxonMobile, as the lead independent director on its board, following protests by both investors and climate activists.
+In 2020, JPMorgan Chase replaced Lee Raymond, the former chief executive and chairman of ExxonMobile, as the lead independent director on its board following protests by both shareholders and climate activists.

 Beyond the banking industry, in 2019 Liberty Mutual became the first major U.S. insurance company to announce it would limit its underwriting of coal companies.
 The announcement came after sustained pressure from a coalition of environmental groups called Insure Our Future.

 Among these banks, BankFWD is primarily focused on changing climate-relevant policies at JPMorgan Chase (JPMC).
-JPMC is the world’s top financier of the fossil fuel industry by a wide margin, accounting for 36% more financing over the past four years than the second-highest fossil fuel funder, Wells Fargo.
-JPMC became the first bank to pass the quarter-trillion dollar mark in post-Paris Agreement fossil fuel financing, allocating $269 billion between 2016-2019.
+JPMC is the world’s top financier of the fossil fuel industry by a wide margin, accounting for 33% more financing over the past four years than the second-highest fossil fuel funder, Citi.
+JPMC became the first bank to pass the quarter-trillion dollar mark in post-Paris Agreement fossil fuel financing, allocating $317 billion between 2016-2020.

 JPMC is the leading Wall Street bank in performance terms and its peers look to it as a standard-setter across a number of issues, including climate.
 U.S. banks are likely to take action on climate in clusters, and changes by JPMC will be a crucial catalyst for action across the whole sector.
 For these reasons, the wider climate movement has identified JPMC as the primary focus of climate efforts.
 JPMC also has a long-standing personal history and ongoing client relationship with the Rockefeller family, of which BankFWD’s co-founders and co-chairs are all members.